openmobilityfoundation/mobility-data-specification/provider/README.md

 The following information applies to all `provider` API endpoints.
 Details on providing authorization to endpoints is specified in the [auth](auth.md) document.

-Currently, the provider API is implemented for dockless scooter and bikeshare.
+Currently, the provider API is implemented for dockless scooter, bikeshare, and carshare.
 To implement another mode, add it to the `schema/generate_schema.py` file and this README and submit a pull request.

+This specification uses data types including timestamps, UUIDs, and vehicle state definitions as described in the MDS [Shared Definitions](#../shared/README.md) document.

 ### Versioning